 Construction - The style of the laser blasters differs from brand to brand, and the construction will vary depending on whether you want handheld, thumb-trigger blasters, classic retro-style guns, or high-tech equipment that has a bunch of great contemporary features included.
 Whichever brand you choose though, all laser tag guns are designed to be lightweight and easy to hold.

 Material - Most laser tag guns are made from plastic which is reinforced for better durability, but the quality of the plastic used will vary considerably from one product to another depending on the brand, the price, and the style of the blasters.
 The benefit of plastic, though, is that it’s light so it’s great for kids to use and ideal for use in a physical game like this where you’ll need to run around with it.

 Laser Tag Set FAQ

-Q: How to Play Laser Tag?
+Q: How to play laser tag?

 A: Laser tag can be played anywhere where you’ve got plenty of room to run and that’s not too confined.
-Games can be played indoors and outdoors and can be played at night or during the day although your range may be slightly limited in bright sunlight.
+Games can be played indoors and outdoors and can be played at night or during the day, although your range may be slightly limited in bright sunlight.

 During daylight, without direct sunshine, the range is around 50m (~150ft) for most products – the more sunlight, the more limited your range will become.
 Higher end models can have longer ranges, which allows you to “tag” people from farther away or play in a larger space.

 It’s worth mentioning that public playgrounds or school yards may not be the best place to run around with toy guns.

 A: No, laser tag guns and vests will only vibrate and/or make noise when you shoot or get hit, so you won’t get a shock and kids will still be able to play safely.
 Just make sure anything you do is within your range of ability!